 The ability to experience positive emotions, like love and attachment, would mean that dogs have a level of sentience comparable to that of a human child.
 And this ability suggests a rethinking of how we treat dogs.”

-Whenever findings such as these come out I have to admit I feel a bit conflicted.
-On some level I’m glad that people are taking note of our fellow animals’ sentience, but then on another level (no matter how “nice” the test) I have to shake my head at the fact that it takes scientific testing for them to learn this.
-I am also left with a lot of questions …
+Whenever findings such as these come out, it’s hard not to feel a bit conflicted.
+On some level it’s good that people are taking note of our fellow animals’ sentience, but then on another level (no matter how “harmless” the test) it’s hard not to shake one’s head at the fact that it takes scientific testing for people to learn this.
+A lot of questions linger…

 How is a dog’s capacity to feel emotions new information?

-Why does a dog’s brain have to work like ours to prove that they deserve legal protection?
+Why does a dog’s brain have to work like ours in order to prove that they deserve legal protection?